axatbhardwaj/NFT-MarketPlace/README.md

 ### Functionalities

-The marketplace supports the following functionalities:
+The marketplace supports the following functionalities:-

 1. **Buying NFTs:** Users can buy NFTs from listings by transferring the required amount of TRITokens to the marketplace contract.
 The marketplace contract will then transfer the NFT to the buyer.